Kate-217/pands_project/README.md

 ***

-Iris flower dataset is a famous material which has been used and analyzed uncountable times by students all over the world.
-The British statistician and biologist Ronald Fisher created it in 1936 year as an example of linear discriminant analysis.
-Since then this data set has become a classical material for demonstarion statistical algorithms.
+The Iris flower dataset is a well-known collection of data that has been used and analyzed countless times by students all around the globe.
+It was created by Ronald Fisher, a British statistician and biologist, back in 1936 as an example of linear discriminant analysis.
+Since then, this dataset has been widely used as a classic material for demonstrating statistical algorithms.

 ***